Here’s a list of November Garden tasks that those of us living in the north should be completing before it gets too cold.

 If you use a tiller, fall is a great time to get out and till your beds.
 Have you been thinking about double digging your beds?
 Again fall is a great time.
-If you trench compost in your garden, November is a great time to dig a trench and fill it with compost-able materials that can then rot all winter.
+If you trench compost in your garden, November is a great time to dig a trench and fill it with compostable materials that can then rot all winter.

 Another of the important November garden tasks is adding compost to your soil.
 Almost any type of soil will benefit from the addition of compost.
 But sometimes the addition of compost to your garden soil can temporarily rob nitrogen from the soil as the compost finishes breaking down.
-This can really effect the growth of plants, especially newly planted seedlings.
+This can really affect the growth of plants, especially newly planted seedlings.

-I have found it is much better to add your compost in the fall, when there are no plants in your garden.
-This will give the soil organisms as much as 6 moths to work on whatever final break down of the compost needs to be done.
+I have found it is much better to add your compost in the fall when there are no plants in your garden.
+This will give the soil organisms as much as 6 months to work on whatever final break down of the compost needs to be done.
 If you add that compost in the fall then all those nutrients will be ready for your plants in the spring!